SantiagoAlfaroMarti/Backend_LasNaves/README.md

 6. ``` $ We execute the migrations $ npm run migrate ```
 7. ``` $ We run the seeders $ npm run db:seed ```

-### Local installation Frontend
+### Local installation Frontend 🔓

 1. Clone the repository
 2. ``` $ npm install  ```
 3. ``` $ npm run dev ```

-## Future functionalities
+## Future functionalities 🔮

 - Integration with virtual assistants to manage reservations and requests via voice commands.

--Real-time occupancy analytics to optimize space usage.
+- Real-time occupancy analytics to optimize space usage.

 - Automated notifications for relevant events or meetings based on user interests.